rackerlabs/support-how-to/content/cloud-load-balancers/configure-SSL-certificates-on-cloud-load-balancers.md

 503|Service Unavailable|The service is not available.

+**NOTE**: Load Balancers can host a total of 20 domains, including the main certificate on the Load Balancer.
+Each domain requires its own certificate mapping, even if the same certificate is used.
+For example, if you have an SSL certificate that is valid for \*.example.com , and you want to host *abc.example.com* and *def.example.com* from the Cloud Load Balancer, you must create a mapping for both domains.

-### Applying SSL certificate to Cloud Load Balancer
+### Applying an SSL certificate to a Cloud Load Balancer

 1. From your **Cloud Control Panel** select **Networking** > **Load Balancers**.